CSCI-1101-TTh12-F22/ps7/README.md

 <img src="img/greyscaletiger.png" width=300>

 ## Step 5: Write the `monochrome()` function
 To make an image monochrome, take each pixel and sum all three components.
 If the sum exceeds some threshold, set all three components of the pixel to white (i.e., `[255, 255, 255]`).
 Otherwise, set all three components of the pixel to black (i.e. `[0,0,0]`).
 Use the `colorswitch()` function as a guide.
 Don't forget to add your new button to the dictionary `effects`.
-Here's what my monochrome tiger looks like.
-You should try several thresholds and pick the one that looks the best.
+Here's what my monochrome tiger looks like. **You should try several thresholds and pick the one that looks the best to you.**

 <img src="img/monochrometiger.png" width=300>